Upgrade Guide

 }

-You should replace that by something like: Seeker seeker;
+You should replace that with something like: Seeker seeker;

 OnPathDelegate onPathComplete;